Gamification can benefit your marketing strategy in many ways. We compiled the most practical tips and inspiring examples to help you get started.

-Nicolas Babin is a French businessman, specialized in gamification, as well as technological innovation.
+Nicolas Babin is a French businessman specializing in gamification as well as technological innovation.
 He is best known for being the former CEO of Sony Europe in several departments, including robotics.
-He is currently at the head of Babin Business Consulting and you can learn more about him on LinkedIn or Twitter.
+He is currently the head of Babin Business Consulting, and you can learn more about him on LinkedIn or Twitter.

 Contrex water surprise

-Nicolas’ favorite example is the same as Pete Jenkins (great minds think alike).
+Nicolas’ favorite example is the same as Pete Jenkins’s (great minds think alike).

 “I like it because they use fun to make people exercise.
 Brands that use gamification in advertising are the ones that engage the most.